 TR Buyers Guides

 The most common enquiry received by the TR Register is "I'm thinking of buying a TR, what should I look for?"
-With this in mind a series of Buyer Beware guides has been produced to cover each of the series of Triumph TR sports cars.
+With this in mind a series of Buyer's Guides have been produced to cover each of the series of Triumph TR sports cars These can be accessed form the links above.

 Basic rules for searching for a sound example apply to all models.
 Like most cars, all TR's rust and over the years many have been partially or totally rebuilt with varying levels of competence.
 It is fairly easy to see or feel the weaknesses of a TR.
 Look along each side of a car for panel alignment, ripples and dents.
 Examine the whole length of the tops of the wings, where corrosion from beneath is common.